 People looking for the next big idea for their business should instead consider coming up with a series of successful smaller ideas that can be repeated.
 That is the finding of a new book written by Chris Zook and James Allen, co-heads of global strategy practice at consulting firm Bain & Company, which found that businesses that ditched the big idea for a repeatable one were five times more likely to succeed.

-Repeatable business ideas and a repeatable model are the secrets to the success of many of the world's top companies such as Apple, Nike, Unilever and Berkshire Hathaway, according to the authors.
+Repeatable business ideas and a repeatable model are the secrets to the success of many of the world's https://www.businessnewsdaily.com, Nike, Unilever and Berkshire Hathaway, according to the authors.
 The ability to repeat successful ideas has allowed those companies and others that are top earners to capture 85 percent of the global market from 2000 until 2010.

 According to the authors of " Repeatability: Build Enduring Businesses for a World of Constant Change" (Harvard Business Review Press, 2012), the reason for this success comes from that fact that businesses are able to repeat simpler measures that brought them success in the first place rather than having ideas become a "one and done" situation.